srinivasreddy/reddy/README.md

 ### README
-This is personal tool where i do not want to manage any aliases.
-If you find this useful, please use it.
+I do not want to manage alias in my bash/zsh shell.

+I do not want to maintain alias for `git checkout main` as `gcm` in my ~/.bashrc file.
+Likewise, there are many aliases that i do not want to manage.
+Hence i have created this tool for this.

+This tool recreates those alias as symlinks in the package.

 ### Installation